-Sam has exhibited his work nationally and internationally at Harvey Meadows, Duane Reed, Tansey Contemporary, Gallery IMA, Cross Mackenzie Gallery, Santa Fe Clay, Ann Linnemann Gallery (Denmark), AKAR, Greenwich House Pottery, etc. Sam’s work is included in the collections of The Crocker Art Museum (CA), Icheon World Ceramic Center (Korea), Guldagergaard (Denmark) and San Angelo Museum (TX).
+Sam Chung is a Korean-American ceramic artist living in the United States, Arizona.
+He creates pottery that reframes historical ceramics from a cross-cultural perspective.
+He has exhibited his work nationally and internationally including: Harvey Preston (formerly Harvey Meadows), Duane Reed, Tansey Contemporary, Gallery IMA, Cross Mackenzie Gallery, Ann Linnemann Gallery (Denmark), Greenwich House Pottery.
+Sam’s work is included in the collections of The Everson Museum (NY), Crocker Art Museum (CA), Icheon World Ceramic Center (Korea), Guldagergaard (Denmark) and San Angelo Museum (TX).
 He has also presented numerous lectures and workshops both nationally and internationally.
+Sam received his MFA from Arizona State University and a BA degree from St. Olaf College in Northfield, Minnesota.
+He also worked as a special post-bac student at the University of Minnesota.
+He taught at Northern Michigan University from 1998-2007, and has been a Professor of Ceramics at Arizona State University since 2007.
+He was awarded a U.S. Fulbright Scholar grant in South Korea for the 2021-22 academic year.

 More information about Sam can be found at: samchungceramics.com